Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Methods

 \subsection{First principle calculations and training database}

 Reference GGA-DFT calculations are performed with VASP~\cite{KressePRB1993,KressePRB1996}, using PW91 exchange-correlation functional~\cite{PerdewPRL1996}, and the projector augmented wave method~\cite{KressePRB1999}.
 Standard zinc and soft oxygen (energy cutoff of 270 eV) pseudopotentials provided by VASP are used in all calculations, enabling an efficient structural relaxation of systems composed of several hundreds of atoms.
 GGA results obtained with the soft and the full (energy cutoff of 400 eV) oxygen pseudopotentials show satisfactory agreement (differences of bulk parameters $a$ and $c$ smaller than 0.01 \AA, and cohesion energy differences $\Delta E_\mathrm{coh}$ below 0.01 eV/ZnO).
-The present results on six ZnO polymorphs [wurtzite (WRZ), zinc blend (ZBL), body centered tetragonal (BCT), sodalite (SOD), $h$-BN (HBN), and cubane (CUB) crystallographic structures] coincide very well with the existing hybrid HSE03 reference~\cite{Sponza2015Feb} [See Tab. \ref{Tab-DFTbulk}], in particular concerning the relative stability of the considered polymorphs.
+The present results on six ZnO polymorphs [wurtzite (WRZ), zinc blend (ZBL), body centered tetragonal (BCT), sodalite (SOD), $h$-BN (HBN), and cubane (CUB) crystallographic structures] coincide very well with the existing hybrid HSE03 reference~\cite{Sponza2015Feb} [See Tab.
+SI1], in particular concerning the relative stability of the considered polymorphs.
 Such agreement between the two types of modeling indicates that the chosen GGA-DFT approach leads to sufficiently accurate results while enabling for larger scale calculations.

 Since the training database includes both ordered and disordered structures, in DFT calculations we systematically use relatively large supercells (16-19 \AA~large cuboids), containing 320-480 atoms, and sample the Brillouin zone with a single $\Gamma$ point.
 In ordered structures, the atomic coordinates of all ions are relaxed until residual forces dropped below 0.01 eV/\AA~and, in the bulk structures, all components of the stress tensor are smaller than 0.01 eV/\AA$^{3}$.
 The disordered structures are collected along short high-temperature MD runs with no further relaxation as to produce non-vanishing forces on all ions.
-For those first MD runs, we use a classical Buckingham ZnO potential\cite{Binks1993Sep} which was previously employed in numerous studies of ZnO\cite{Wang2010Jan,Lin2013Feb,Kulkarni2005Oct,Kulkarni2006Sep}.
-We would like to emphasize that using a classical potential instead of first-principle calculations at this stage favors a more rapid sampling of a larger variety of configurations.